-The 2019-20 Governance Statement set out the initial impacts of the Pandemic on the council's governance arrangements.
-During 2020-21, the council, its partners and local community organisations have continued to strengthen the partnership approach in response to the Pandemic.
-The council continues to manage the impacts of the Pandemic through robust resilience arrangements and controls.
+The 2019/2020 Governance Statement set out the initial impacts of the Pandemic on the council's governance arrangements.
+During 2020/2021, the council, its partners and local community organisations continued to strengthen the partnership approach in response to the Pandemic.
+In 2021/2022 the council continues to manage the impacts of the Pandemic through robust resilience arrangements and controls.

 As the council has moved through the different phases of response and recovery, changes to governance arrangements have been made to comply with national guidance and legislation.
 New ways of working have been put in place to continue to maintain the delivery of essential business of the council and to respond to the Pandemic.
 Priority services have been maintained throughout the Pandemic and many new services/processes established.
-Throughout the year, schools, nurseries, etc. have adapted in accordance with national decisions including home schooling through closures, blended learning and partial re-opening on a phased basis for some pupils.
+Throughout the year, schools, nurseries, etc. have adapted in accordance with national decisions and guidance.

-Costs associated with the Pandemic have been met from funding provided by the Scottish Government and the council will continue to monitor the financial impact of the Pandemic into 2021-22 and beyond.
+Costs associated with the Pandemic have been met from funding provided by the Scottish Government and the council will continue to monitor the financial impact of the Pandemic into 2022/2023 and beyond.
 This will include working with South Lanarkshire Leisure and Culture on the impact of the Pandemic on their business and their recovery.

 Plans for returning to 'business as usual' and 'Pandemic recovery' developed during June 2020 are being reviewed.
-The council and the Community Planning Partnership are currently reviewing their priorities which will be informed through ongoing dialogue with local communities, organisations and businesses.
+The council and the Community Planning Partnership are currently reviewing their priorities which will be informed through ongoing dialogue with local communities, organisations, and businesses.